ntampouratzis/eProcessor/README.md

-# eProcessor
+# COSSIM_RISCV

-This is the eProcessor cossim simulator
+This is the COSSIM integration with gem5 v21.0